 |Denmark||Shopify Hardware Store||Belgium||Shopify Hardware Store||Spain||Shopify Hardware Store||Australia||Shopify Hardware Store|

 Pair and connect your barcode scanner with your iPad

-To connect the barcode scanner, tap it when it appears in the list (you might have to wait a few moments).
-While the connection is being established, you'll see this message:
+To pair and connect the barcode scanner, tap it when it appears in the Select An Accessory dialog (you might have to wait a few moments).

-If the setup is not successful, unpair the scanner and try again.
+If the setup is not successful, then unpair the scanner and try again.

-As long as the scanner remains paired with the iPad, it will connect automatically whenever it's in range.
+As long as the scanner remains paired with the iPad, the scanner connects automatically whenever it's in range.

 Pairing with another iPad or a different Bluetooth device

 You can pair your scanner with another iPad or Bluetooth device.